-Consistent attendance is important as students make important and regular connections with directors/directresses, classmates, routines, and the environment.
+Consistent attendance is important, as students make important and regular connections with directors/directresses, classmates, routines, and the environment.
 The students who benefit most from their Montessori experience are those who attend regularly.
 There are several reasons for this.
-Consistent routine provides security for the student and a sense of security enables them to learn more readily.
+Consistent routine provides security, and a sense of security enables a student to learn more readily.
 Secondly, a student's experiences are cumulative and build upon each other, and consistent attendance bolsters learning.
-Your own commitment to your student's being present in school reinforces in the student's mind, the importance of attending school as a responsibility and a gift to appreciate.
-It is crucial at this time in a young student's life for them to understand priorities and the importance of responsibility and education.
-The example, set by parents is crucial in a student's development.
+Your own commitment to your student's being present in school, reinforces in the student's mind the importance of attending school as a responsibility and a gift to appreciate.
+The example, set by guardians is crucial in a student's development.